Best Men's Hiking Shorts of 2024

 Pockets: 2 handwarmer pockets; right coin pocket; 2 rear pockets; right thigh pocket with zipper closure

-The Patagonia Quandary short is one of the most highly rated hiking shorts on the market.
-The Patagonia Quandary pant is a winner in our Best Hiking Pants for Men guide.
-The women's Patagonia Quandary is also a pair we considered in our Best Hiking Pants for Women guide.
+The Patagonia Quandary Short is one of the most highly rated hiking shorts on the market.
+The Patagonia Quandary pant is a winner in our men’s hiking pants guide.

-One thing we like about the Patagonia Quandary is it’s made with recycled materials, bluesign certified dye, and sewn in a fair trade certified factory.
-We didn't have a chance to test the Patagonia Quandary short for this guide but are looking forward to including it in the next update.
+One thing we like about the Patagonia Quandary is it’s made with recycled materials, bluesign-certified dye, and sewn in a fair trade certified factory.
+We didn't have a chance to test the Patagonia Quandary short for this guide but we are looking forward to including it in the next update.

 Material